 A bit further down 5th you will find this fine box.

-This next box over on Thornton has great playful proportions!
+This next box over on Thornton has great vertical proportions!

-Half way down the block on the opposite side of Thornton you will discover this great Book Sharing Zone box.
+Half way down the block on the opposite side of Thornton you will discover this great Book Sharing Zone.

 Over to Ottawa South where this can be found on Ossignton Avenue.